In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 How Do I Prepare to Speak to a Financial Advisor?

-Many financial advisors offer a complimentary introductory call that requires very little preparation.
-The goal of this call is usually to learn more about you and see if there’s potential for a good partnership.
-To prepare for an intro call, it can be wise to have a list of questions ready as well as an idea of your short-term and long-term financial goals to ensure you’re getting the most out of the conversation.
+Many financial advisors offer an introductory call that requires very little preparation.
+The goal of this call is to learn more about you and see if there’s potential for a good partnership.
+To prepare for an intro call, it can be wise to have a list of questions ready.
+Be sure to have an idea of your financial goals to ensure you’re getting the most out of the conversation.

-If you’ve decided to take the next step in a potential partnership with a financial advisor, you will likely need to gather your financial documents, including current bank and credit card statements, loan statements, investment account statements, tax returns, estate documents, insurance policy statements, etc.
+If you’ve decided to take the next step in a potential partnership with a financial advisor, you will likely need to gather your financial documents.
+The documents you may be asked to gather include:

 How Much Money Should You Have Before Talking to a Financial Advisor?

-While there’s no set amount of money required to speak with a financial advisor, some advisors have fee minimums and investment asset minimums for the clients they work with.
+While there’s no set amount of money required to speak with a financial advisor, some advisors have fee and asset minimums.
 Read carefully on your prospective advisor’s website to see if they outline any fee or investment minimums that might cause you not to be a good fit.

 Regardless of your current net worth, talking to the right financial advisor can help you create a financial plan that aligns your resources with what matters most to you.